Viewing this page on your device?

 Use a large surface (such as a blackboard, outside wall, sandpit) and draw a simple shape.
 Have your child trace over the shape a few times.

-Use bath crayons in the bath, shaving cream on the tiles, sidewalk chalk outdoors, or sand.
+For example: use bath crayons in the bath, shaving cream on the tiles, sidewalk chalk outdoors, or draw in the sand.
 In this way, kids who struggle to use a pencil or a crayon can use their fingers or a small sponge to trace over your shape and get satisfaction in this way.

 If your child has been practicing cutting, a nice idea is to cut out simple shapes, paste them on a background and then trace around them as shown above.